Benwell Roman Temple (Hadrian's Wall)

 A short distance away from the temple site is the Benwell Vallum Crossing, an exposed stone causeway built by the Romans to allow movement across the Vallum, or earthwork defences for Hadrian's Wall.

 The metalled surface of the vallum crossing was begun in the Hadrian period, and renewed 5 more times, indicating that it was maintained until the end of the Roman period.
-This is the only known example of a Vallum crossing still in existance in Britain.
+This is the only known example of a Vallum crossing still in existence in Britain.

 About Benwell Roman Temple (Hadrian's Wall)